0x1DA9430/CubeSolver/README.md

 - **Voice Cues and Auto-play:** Enhances user experience with audio guidance and automatic progression of solving steps.
 - **Timer and History Module:** Tracks and records solving times and dates for user performance analysis.
-- **User Interface:** Offers a user-friendly, accessible design suitable for various skill levels and individuals with visual impairments.
+- **User Interface:** Offers a user-friendly, accessible design suitable for various skill levels with visual impairments.